Macrometacorp/node-cloudflare-worker-template/README.md

 To run your Cloudflare Worker locally, make sure you've set your Macrometa API Key as an environment variable in the `.env` file located at the root of your project.

+> 💡 If you need to add additional environment variables, you will need to update the `plugins` section of `webpack.config.js`.

 ### 3. Run the Worker 🚂

 You can use the command `wrangler dev` to run your worker locally.
 The command will run the build command and start the worker on port `8787`.
 You can then call the worker by visiting `http://localhost:8787`.